Is finding someone to date in your bjj gym a good thing? Here are some of the good, the bad, and the ugly things about dating in BJJ.

 A big blow up at the height of any tension can be a long time coming and stressful for both parties in a relationship.
 Imagine that blow up happens in the gym around your training partners and coaches… I’m feeling the secondhand embarrassment just by writing this… This makes both parties look bad and immature and it destroys any kind of face you have at the gym.
 Which brings me to my next point…

-After all the awkwardness, all the blowups, all the being uncomfortable at the gym and people talking and knowing about all of your business, how can you be in the headspace to continue training at your gym.
+After all the awkwardness, all the blowups, all the being uncomfortable at the gym and people talking and knowing about all of your business, how can you be in the headspace to continue training at your gym?
 All these factors detract from the focus of training and I’m thinking it would be all too much to handle.
-In that case, the most logical thing to do would be quitting your gym and finding a new gym to train at.
+In that case, the most logical thing to do would be quitting your gym and finding a new gym to train.
 If there are many gyms in your area, no problem.
 Move on and continue training.
-But if BJJ gyms are sparse or you don’t like the other gyms around you, then that creates another problem… Yes, there are plenty of resources to train by yourself like grappling dummies, online videos, and grabbing a friend to come train with you.
-But you’ll definitely miss the community and learning that going to a BJJ gym brings.
+But if BJJ gyms are sparse or you don’t like the other gyms around you, then that creates another problem… Yes, there are plenty of resources to train by yourself like grappling dummies, BJJ Fanatics, other online videos, and grabbing a friend to come train with you.
+But you’ll definitely miss the community and learning that's going on in a BJJ gym.
 Maybe this factor is overly dramatic but this all depends on the person you are.

 These are things I’ve seen that can be good, bad, or ugly when it comes to dating someone you train jiu-jitsu with.
 Have you dated someone you’ve trained with?
 Was it a good, bad or ugly result?
 Tell me in the comments or on Instagram @blackgirlwhitegi_bjj